mmkim1210/GeneticsMakie.jl/docs/src/examples/genes.md

 ```
 ![](../figs/CACNA1G-gene-line.png)

-We can finally save the figure.
+Then we can save the figure as below.
 ```julia
 save("figs/$(gene)-gene.png", f, px_per_unit = 4)
 ```